AlveElde/vclireload/README.md

 Success: VCL Group vclireload deployed
 ```

-The result is that all files in `/tmp/vcl` that end in `.vcl` are added to the Controller, and a VCL Group called `vclireload` is created and deployed.
+All files in `/tmp/vcl` (with the`.vcl` extension) are added to the Controller, and a VCL Group called `vclireload` is created and deployed.
+Since no domains have been defined, we end up with a root deployment.

 Running it again, we can see that the relevant resources are updated and redeployed:

 ```
 alve@alvepad:~$ cd /tmp/vcl && vclireload
-Reloading VCL Group vclireload (Main VCL: main.vcl, VCL path: /tmp/vcl, tags: vclireload) Configuration saved to: /home/alve/.vcli.yml
+Reloading root VCL Group vclireload (Main VCL: main.vcl, VCL path: /tmp/vcl, tags: vclireload) Configuration saved to: /home/alve/.vcli.yml
 Login successful.
 Updating File /tmp/vcl/main.vcl